Medicine (MBBS) programmes

 A world-class institution

-Imperial College London is ranked fourth in the world's top 100 universities for clinical, pre-clinical and health, according to the Times Higher Education World University rankings (2014-15).
+Imperial College London's Faculty of Medicine is ranked in the top 10 in the world's top 100 universities for clinical, pre-clinical and health, according to the Times Higher Education World University rankings (2020)

 Quality of education

 The programme is delivered through a range of innovative and traditional teaching methods.

 Teaching is complemented by case-based learning and early exposure to patient care in a variety of health community settings.